akkartik/mu/mu.md

 ```
   var y/eax: (addr T) <- lookup x: (handle T)
 ```

-The output of `lookup` is always returned in register `eax`.
-Many other function calls do the same thing.
-In practice, this means `eax` ends up being a temporary location used to store lots of variables in quick succession.

 Since handles are large compound types, there's a special helper for comparing
 them: